 Instrumentation: Small cardboard box, blunt pencil or similar object, packing tape on a dispenser with teeth, and stereo electronics

-Any number of musicians each of whom have a roll of tape (such as packing tape) on a dispenser. with teeth, a small cardboard box (such as a shoe box with cover), and a blunt object (such as a pencil).
+Any number of musicians each of whom has a roll of tape on a dispenser (with teeth), a small cardboard box (such as a shoebox with a cover), and a blunt object (such as a pencil).
 One conductor is required.
 In addition, the piece requires stereo playback.
-Depending on room acoustics, it can be useful to mic the players, but is not generally necessary.
+Depending on room acoustics, it can be useful to mic the players but is not generally necessary.

-One of the goals of this piece is to invite both the performers and audience to think about the musical potential of everyday objects and their sonic textures and rhythms.
-It is also offers a meditation on tape as a collection of materials that are emblematic of our throwaway culture and yet, contrarily, can be used to mend items.
-Whether used merely to pack other, more permanent objects, or to extend the life of items we care about, such as a favorite book, the found sounds of these humble materials form the substance of this piece.
-It is also a nod to the genre of ‘tape music,’ from the earlier days of electronic music, when sound was played back on magnetic tape.
+One of the goals of this piece is to invite both the performers and the audience to think about the musical potential of everyday objects and their sonic textures and rhythms.
+It also offers a meditation on adhesive tape as a material that is emblematic of our throwaway culture and yet, contrarily, can be used to mend items.
+Whether used merely to pack other, more permanent objects, or to extend the life of items we care about, such as a favorite book, the found sounds of this humble material form the substance of this piece.
+It is also a nod to the genre of ‘tape music,’ from the earlier days of electronic music when sound was played back on magnetic tape.
 This name persists, despite changes in media. –JS